Hong Kong protesters plan weekend rally after violent clashes | Malay Mail

 The CHRF organised a huge rally against the bill on Sunday which they said drew more than a million people.

-It has little control over groups of largely leaderless, young crowds of more hardline demonstrators at the vanguard of confrontations with police.
+But it has little control over groups of largely leaderless, young crowds of more hardline demonstrators who have been at the vanguard of confrontations with police.

 'Excessive force'